tooploox/oya/TUTORIAL.md

 We need to tell Oya this is what we want to do:

-    oya get github.com/bilus/oya/packages/gke
+    oya get github.com/bilus/oya/packs/gke

-The command installs the gke package.
-We'll also need the docker package to simplify putting our app in a docker container:
+The command installs the gke pack.
+We'll also need the docker pack to simplify putting our app in a docker container:

-    oya get github.com/bilus/oya/packages/docker
+    oya get github.com/bilus/oya/packs/docker

 Let's generate code necessary to deploy our app in a docker container: